ogg25/camera-enhancer-docs/programming/ios/api/basic-setting/basic-setting.md

 ## enableFastMode

-This API is designed for users to setup DCE fast mode.
-DCE fast mode will cut frames into small images that contains barcode area to improve decode efficiency.
-It is recommended to be enabled when decoding single barcode.
+This API is designed for users to set up DCE fast mode.
+DCE fast mode will cut frames into small images that contain barcode areas to improve decode efficiency.
+It is recommended to be enabled when decoding a single barcode.

 Objective-C: